11 Surprising Ways Dehydrating Food

 Hit the trails with high-protein jerky or vitamin-packed fruit leathers.

-If you're bothered about your carbon footprint... transporting fresh produce contributes to significant carbon emissions.
+For those who are bothered about their carbon footprint... transporting fresh produce contributes to significant carbon emissions.

 By dehydrating, you're opting for a method that reduces food weight and increases its lifespan, thereby lightening the fuel load needed for transportation, that is, assuming you're toting dried food en masse.